 In the district of Vila Nova de Gaia you can choose between 18 lodges that are open for touring and tasting.
 At any lodge, the procedure is about the same; travelers can simply show up and ask for a tour.
 Sandeman, the most high-profile company, is sort of the Budweiser of port — a good first stop for novices.
 If you don't have much time, consider visiting one of the more conveniently located tasting spots in downtown Porto (though these lack the atmospheric wine-cellar experience).

-In addition to tasting wine, Porto offers many food tours.
+In addition to wine tasting, Porto offers many food tours.
 Like similar tours that are trendy throughout Europe these days, they include roughly five or six stops, spread out over about three hours and about a mile's walk.
 They're not cheap, but they're a good value considering that you get a full meal as well as plenty of cultural insights from an engaging guide.

 Porto natives are known as "tripeiros" (tripe eaters) — much as Lisboans are often called "cabbage-eaters" — and you may indeed encounter tripe stew on your food tour.
 Along with this local specialty, you'll see plenty of seafood and meat on Porto menus.
 A favorite sandwich is the francesinha, which is like a Portuguese French dip with a tomato-based sauce.
 Picnic sandwiches and scenic perches — for people-watching, views, or both — are easy to come by in lively Porto.